trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 ## Tools

-Smart rollups come with two new executable programs: the Octez rollup node and the Octez rollup client.
+Smart Rollups come with two new executable programs: the Octez rollup node and the Octez rollup client.

 The Octez rollup node is used by a rollup operator to deploy a rollup.